 Depending on the nature of your research there may be other country-specific restrictions or considerations to take into account.

-Are there certain non- U.S. companies, persons, or other universities that I cannot engage with?
+Are there specific non-U.S. companies, individuals, or other universities I cannot engage with?

 Yes, the U.S. government maintains various lists of so-called “Restricted Parties”.
 Such entities are either prohibited from being involved in export transactions generally, or are sanctioned to the extent that any interaction with them would be prohibited without a license.
 Contact the WCM Export Controls Office at exportcontrols@med.cornell.edu for screening of any non- U.S. entities you may wish to collaborate or engage with.